Swiss Air Lines compensation for delayed flights

 While flying, it may happen that Swiss Airlines could cancel their flight due to some reasons.
 But in such a situation EU Regulation 261 protects you.

-If Swiss Airlines canceled your flight without prior notice of at least 14 days, you could be entitled to compensation or a full refund.
+If your flight is canceled without prior notice of at least 14 days, you could be entitled to Swiss Air canceled flight compensation or a full refund.

 The amount to claim for canceled flight is between 125€ and 600€ depending upon …